statpascal/emul99/readme.txt

 thread; this thread will perform a sleep every millisecond to synchronize with real time.

-The DSRs for the simulated devices (serial, host and special P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The DSRs for the simulated devices (serial, host directory and P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they occur in the DSR ROM address range.
+The high byte of the source address equals the CRU base of the simulated device.

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
-Yet, as the simulator serves mainly as a test program for a Pascal compiler, the additional library was utilized to test its bindings.
+Yet, as the simulator serves mainly as a test program for a Pascal compiler, the additional library is utilized to test its bindings.

 Known Bugs and Limitations